Sudan police teargas protesters after student deaths

 An insurgency in Darfur has lasted almost a decade.
 Rebels took up arms there complaining the government had neglected the region.

-Reporting by Khalid Abdelaziz; Writing by Ulf Laessing and Alexander Dziadosz; Editing by Tom Pfeiffer and Rosalind Russell
+Reporting by Khalid Abdelaziz; Writing by Ulf Laessing; Editing by Tom Pfeiffer